 Underfunded pension plans.

-Published inflation rates which don’t include most of the things we use and do on a daily basis.
+Published inflation rates don’t include most of the things we use and do daily.
 The list goes on and on.

 Illuminating Experiences on My Recent Trip to the “Land of Silver”

 Last month, I spent two weeks in Argentina fly fishing for monster Rainbows in Jurassic Lake, and Brown Trout - what the locals call Sea Trout - in Tierra del Fuego’s Rio Grande.
 In Buenos Aires, Calafate, Ushuaia, and with my fishing guides, I had some interesting – and illuminating experiences, when comparing the response to sound money (silver) with that of a paper promise (pesos).

 I took along a tube of one-tenth-ounce .999 fine silver bullion rounds courtesy of Money Metals Exchange, and from time to time, I handed them out to taxi drivers, waitresses, airline stewardesses, and fishing guides.